A.T.O.M. (TV series)

-A.T.O.M. – Alpha Teens on Machines (known as Action Man: A.T.O.M. in some countries) is an English-language French superhero animated television series produced by SIP Animation in association with Jetix Europe.
+A.T.O.M. – Alpha Teens On Machines (known as Action Man: A.T.O.M. in some countries) is an English-language French superhero animated television series produced by SIP Animation in association with Jetix Europe.

 The series focuses on the adventures of five teenagers in the fictional Landmark City.
 The eponymous Alpha Teens, which consist of Axel Manning (the team leader), Catalina Leone, Crey Kingston, Zack Hawkes, and Ollie Sharker, test prototype vehicles and weapons for Lee Industries, and use these prototypes to combat criminals, particularly the nefarious and sadistic crime boss Alexander Paine.

 In countries such as Australia, France, Germany, Italy, and the United Kingdom, and in Latin America, the series was branded as Action Man: A.T.O.M., with Panini Comics publishing a tie-in comic book series by that title.

 Synopsis

 Set in the fictional Landmark City, Janus Lee is the head of Lee Industries who holds a television contest as a front to recruit a group of talented teenagers.
-The winners of the contest, Axel, King, Lioness, Hawk and Shark are given prototype weapons, gadgets and vehicles and join forces to battle against the crime boss Alexander Paine, who's also responsible for the death of Axel's father.
+The winners of the contest, Axel, King, Lioness, Hawk and Shark, are given prototype weapons, gadgets, and vehicles and join forces as A.T.O.M. (short for Alpha Teens On Machines) to battle against the crime boss Alexander Paine who's also responsible for the death of Axel's father.
 Paine is assisted by his minions Spydah and Flesh, his daughter Magness, and the mysterious ninja Dragon.

 At the end of the first season, they manage to defeat Paine's group.
-However, it is revealed that Lee's true purpose was to use the teens' DNA to create clones powered with their respectful animal genes.
+However, it is revealed that Lee's true purpose was to use the teens' DNA to create clones powered with animal genes.
 During the second season, the Alpha Teens once again have to team up to stop Lee and his Mu-Team.